jshiv/resume/README.md

 **Tesla Motors** *Associate Manager, Data Science | Reliability* __2015 to Present__ Grew the Data Science team and capacity within the organization.
 Evangelized the need for data and infrastructure to facilitate data driven decision making.

+Developed Ansible/Docker deployment architecture for a Spark standalone cluster and python libraries for efficient manipulation and processing of log data.

+Established an analytics workflow leveraging git version control, with jira integrations.
+Designed the ETL workflow using spark, airflow, jupyter and superset.

 Provided direction on proactive maintenance campaign and prognostics algorithm development using machine learning techniques: *random forest, logistic regression, physics of failure.*

-Established a new lean communication and visualization paradigm leveraging markdown, plotly, and domino.